 Sycamore Grove Park is one of the oldest parks in the city, dating back to the 1900s, and provides a green oasis for the surrounding neighborhoods.
 On the weekends you’ll often find families picnicking under the shady trees, and on any day the park offers an important refuge for the local homeless.
 From here, you can cross the Arroyo Seco Freeway to reach Debs Park.
 Just go behind the bandshell in the middle of the park and take the tunnel that leads to the pedestrian bridge over the freeway.
 The aging bridge, with its stained concrete and encroaching palm fronds, spans the freeway and the concrete channel of the Arroyo Seco.
 A trickle of water flows down the Arroyo year-round, with the occasional patch of grass or moss breaking through the concrete.
 You might also see some bicyclists riding on the path along the stream, heading up towards South Pasadena.

 When you reach the other side of the bridge, continue straight up the street past the fenced-off park fields.
 After a little ways, you’ll come across the driveway to the Audubon Center at Debs Park, which is marked with a pedestrian crosswalk (although the traffic along this street is pretty light).

-The Audubon Center has been closed during the pandemic, so the driveway is gated off, but there is a pedestrian entrance just to the right that remains open to provide hiking access.
+When you’re done with the Audubon Center, return to where the driveway split off from the trail.
 From here, the path climbs the hill pretty quickly, offering a nice view of the Southwest Museum across the canyon and a spectacular vista of Highland Park and the San Gabriel Mountains to the north.
 The trail is a little steep, but nice and wide as it switchbacks up the hill—picture any of the main Griffith Park trails and you’ll have a good sense of what climbing this one is like.

 At the first major fork in the trail, take the right path to continue up to the top of the hill (unless you want to take the really long way around the north slope of the hill).
 Don’t bother with the weird little stairway ahead of you—it just leads to a steep wash that is a little hairy to climb (although some hikers clearly do).
 After a steep bit of trail, you’ll crest the ridge and immediately be presented with a gorgeous view of the Downtown skyline laid out before you.
 A pair of benches nearby allow you to take a breather and enjoy the incredible view.